worldmobilegroup/aya-node/docs/guide_join_devnet.md

   SS58 Address:      5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY
 ```

-The command
+The command `subkey inspect` will produce the same reuslt but the mnemonic is given.
 ```bash
 subkey inspect "bottom drive obey lake curtain smoke basket hold race lonely fit walk"
 ```
-Will produce the same reuslt.

 You can derive accounts like this:
 ```bash